WAITLIST MANAGEMENT SOFTWARE 101

 - There is no waitlist performance data.
 How many patients are on the waitlist?
 How many got off?

 Waitlist Management within your EHR

-Some scheduling systems have waitlist management where schedulers can add patients to a e-waitlist.
+Some scheduling systems have waitlist management where schedulers can add patients to an e-waitlist.
 Each system is different.
 They all require patients to be added to a waitlist, patients to be notified, and patients to be removed.

 - The staff is not required to manage multiple programs.
-Good bye to post it notes.
+Goodbye to post-it notes.

 - All the required patient information is right in the scheduling system.
-As a result, staff reduce the number of clicks to find and reschedule patients.
+As a result, staff reduces the number of clicks to find and reschedule patients.
 This shortens the amount of time staff spend on rescheduling patients.

 - Some EHR systems capture information like patient time preferences.

 - Schedulers can access the waitlist in real-time.
 As a result, schedulers don’t notify patients multiple times.
 Patients won’t be offered appointments that have already been filled.

 - Waitlist management inside the EHR is still time consuming.
 Schedulers will save time not having to switch to another program.
 However, they will spend time adding patients to a waitlist.
 This process also requires manually notifying patients and rescheduling of appointments.